EmbarkStudios/cargo-about/CONTRIBUTING.md

 We recommend following [PEP8 conventions](https://www.python.org/dev/peps/pep-0008/) when working with Python modules.

-### JavaScript
+### JavaScript & TypeScript

-We follow the [AirBnB JavaScript style guide](https://github.com/airbnb/javascript).
-You can find the ESLint configuration in relevant repositories.
+We use [Prettier](https://prettier.io/) with the default settings to auto-format our JavaScript and TypeScript code.

 ## Licensing